 Smart plugs connect to the internet via your Wi-Fi network and can be controlled remotely from your smartphone, or set to function on a timer.
 Simply plug one into a wall outlet, then plug your lamp into it.
 Now head to the smartphone app and set the plug to switch on for a few hours each evening.

-Place the lamp in a window which can be seen from the roadside, and it will look like someone is home, switching the light on and off each evening.
-This set of four smart plugs by Etekcity costs just over $60, and gives you plenty of options for having multiple lights switch on and off at different times each day.
+Place the lamp in a window which can be seen from the roadside and it will look like someone is home, switching the light on and off each evening.
+This set of four smart plugs by Etekcity costs just $34, and gives you plenty of options for having multiple lights switch on and off at different times each day.

 For more on smart plugs and switches, click here: